noec764/erpnext/docs/dooks/accounts/setup/cost-center.md

 same way.

 Thus when you do your analysis you get a better understanding as to which side of your business is doing better.
-Since Dooks has an option to add multiple Companies, you can create Cost Centers for each Company and manage it separately.
+Since Dokie has an option to add multiple Companies, you can create Cost Centers for each Company and manage it separately.